gimli-org/gimli/doc/user-guide/data.md

 pyGIMLi also uses {py:func}`pygimli.load` that loads meshes and data files.
 It should handle most data types since it detects the headings and file extensions to get a good guess on how to load the data.

 Most methods also have the `load` function to load common data types used for the method.
 Such as, {py:func}`pygimli.physics.ert.load`.
 However, some methods have moe specific functions.
 Below is a table of the current loading utilities for every method.
 For a more extensive list of data imports please refer to [pybert importer package](http://resistivity.net/bert/_api/pybert.importer.html#module-pybert.importer).
-This also has compatability with pyGIMLi

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["hide-cell"]}